PetriIrri/fullstack-event-app/README.md

 This project is developed as part of TAMK backend coursework.
 The aim is to make a functioning fullstack app that shows information about different kinds of events on a map.
 The app has a functioning API that can be used to get information about the events stored inside database.

+The app can be found running in heroku. [https://eventfin.herokuapp.com/](https://eventfin.herokuapp.com/)

 ## Current status

 Currently the development has finished.
 I might return later to update this app with new features and improve the API.